hungthai1401/resume/example/README.md

   - **Others**: Google Firebase
 - **Team size**: Worked in a cross-functional team of 18 members, including software engineers, business analysts, and QA testers, ...
 - Responsibilities:
+  - **Team Leader**
+    - Collaborated with Business Analysts (BAs) to gather and analyze business requirements, ensuring alignment with technical solutions.
+    - Translated business needs into technical specifications and actionable tasks for the development team.
+    - Conducted regular code reviews to maintain coding standards, improve code quality, and provide constructive feedback to team members.
+    - Involved in the recruitment process, including interviewing candidates and assessing technical skills.
   - **Software Architecture**:
     - Designed the micro service architecture, ensuring seamless integration with external services and high availability.
     - Designed and implemented the API gateway, ensuring secure and efficient communication between services.